Maxwell-Ipeni/JS-Overview/README.md

 Learn Javascript.
 The basics to advance of javascript.
-And the practical aspect of it.
+And the practical aspect of it